d2l-ai/d2l-en/chapter_linear-networks/generalization.md

 they too powerful to allow us to conclude much on the basis of training error alone.
-In these cases we must rely more heavily on our hold out data to certify generalization after the fact.
+In these cases we must rely more heavily on our holdout data to certify generalization after the fact.
+Error on the holdout data, i.e., validation set, is called the *validation error*.

 ## Underfitting or Overfitting?